dibapr/koohii-coffee-shop/README.md

 # koohii-coffee-shop
 A single-landing page about coffee shop for my mid exam college.
-Made with PHP, CSS Boostrap, and JavaScript.
+Made with HTML, PHP, CSS Boostrap, and JavaScript.